Perimattic

 Key Features of Terraform:

-• It automatically provision, manage, and update infrastructure resources across multiple cloud providers and on-premises environments.
+• Automatically provisions, manages, and updates resources across multiple cloud providers and on-premises environments.

 8. GitLab CI/CD